Umbrella company: Structure

 An umbrella company processes timesheets received from the employee/contractor, then issues an invoice to the client for payment.

 An umbrella company is an employer, and so each contractor working with such a company signs a Contract of Employment, also referred to as a contract of service.
-This contractual arrangement delineates those rights and obligations concerning maternity pay, sick pay, employment protection.
-A substantial body of case law provides guidance on what constitutes a contract of service.
+The rights and obligations with regard to maternity pay, sick pay, and employment protection are outlined in this contract.
+A large corpus of case law offers clarification on the definition of a service contract.

 The umbrella company provides payroll services on behalf of the contractor and bills the agency (who in turn bills the client) for work completed by the contractor.
 The umbrella company provides all social contribution and tax payments (including "PAYE, Pay As You Earn" in certain jurisdictions) and equivalents and National Insurance returns on behalf of the contractor.

 The client is effectively the company for whom the contractor works.
 This may be within any industry and across all levels of employment.
 The client often elects to use contractors as it affords them the ability to temporarily augment their staff or capability without the burden of the legal requirements associated with permanent employees (PAYE, NI, sick pay, insurances etc.).
 Using contractors also facilitates special skills and typically provides the advantage of a broader skill set, as the contractor has typically worked many companies and organizations during prior contracts.

 The agency, if involved, performs the recruitment process on behalf of the client.
 Some agencies will provide a PAYE scheme as part of their offer.
 This alleviates the requirement for the umbrella company but requires additional capability within the organization including professional accountants and adherence to fiscal laws.
-Most agencies elect to utilize an umbrella company.
+Most agencies elect to utilize an umbrella company, which provides additional benefits to the contractor.

 The contractor or employee of the umbrella company completes the actual work, completes a timesheet and submits this (typically via fax or secure web portal) along with any expense claims to the umbrella company.